analogdevicesinc/ai8x-training/README.md

 * The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)), for a total of [432 KiB of kernel memory](docs/AHBAddresses.md).
   When using 1-, 2- or 4-bit weights, the capacity increases accordingly.
-  When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases.
+  When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases proportionally (for example, 128 input channels require twice as much space as 64 input channels, and a layer with <u>both</u> 128 input and 128 output channels requires <u>four</u> times as much space as a layer with only 64 input channels and 64 output channels).
   Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#Layers and Weight Memory).

 * There are 16 instances of 32 KiB data memory ([for a total of 512 KiB](docs/AHBAddresses.md)).
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 181×181 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance — or 91×90 pixels per channel.